 - Cobbler is best when served with a scoop of ice cream, so make sure you add that to your grocery list!

-- If you will be serving the cobbler within 24 hours then it can be stored at room temperature.
+- If you serve the cobbler within 24 hours, it can be kept at room temperature.

-- To keep this delicious dessert fresh, cover the baking dish with plastic wrap or aluminum foil.
+- Cover the baking dish with plastic wrap or aluminum foil to keep it fresh.

-- For longer storage, place the leftovers in the refrigerator and it will keep for up to 3 days.
+- Place the leftovers in the refrigerator for extended storage, lasting up to 3 days.

-- Be sure to cool the cobbler to room temperature before placing it in the refrigerator.
+- Cool the cobbler to room temperature before placing it in the refrigerator.

 How to Reheat Cobbler